stephiescastle/arduino-nodejs-api/README.md

-# arduino-web-api
+# arduino-nodejs-api

-## Simple API to allow remote communication with an Arduino
+## Simple NodeJS API to allow remote communication with an Arduino

 This api will allow your arduino to send and receive data to a remote server.
 This means you can retrieve data from other arduinos and alternatively make your data available to others.
 Additionally, the endpoints for your arduino can be used as a data endpoint in other apps, i.e. p5.js, Max/MSP, etc.